 -----------------------------------------

 Cyber risk assessment via MCDA methods has been considered by scholars previously.
 Linkov et al (2006) and (2007), presented a comparative assessment of risk via different MCDA methods (Linkov et al., 2006 and 2007).
 Similarly, the application of MCDA methods in assessing risks relevant to contaminated sediment case studies was investigated (Yatsalo et al., 2007).
-Some years later, the integrated Top-Down and Bottom-Up approaches in risk standards were analysed (Linkov et al., 2014).
+Some years later, the integrated Top-Down and Bottom-Up approaches to risk standards were analysed (Linkov et al., 2014).
 More recently, various applications of MCDA approaches in risk assessment in the area of engineering and environment were presented (Linkov et al., 2020).
 As it is obvious from previous literature, employing MCDA approaches; especially, the integrated, hybrid and multi-layer versions in risk assessment has been frequently considered by scholars (Ali et al., 2019).
 As a result, in this manuscript, the authors have designed an integrated MCDA approach to assess cyber risks in the specific case of e-tailing SMEs.

 Hybrid SWARA-BWM Approach for Cyber Risk Assessment